TuomasLehti/tuomax-adventofcode/src/main/java/fi/tuomax/adventofcode/commons/cpu/refactor.md

 ## Refactoring tasks

-- Change the registers to Longs.
 - Move the toggling of instructions in 2016d23 to the toggle instruction and remove the toggle-method from Instructions.
-- Add a constructor to start with an unknown set of registers.
-Change the register getters and setters to add a register and set it to zero, if it hasn't been encountered yet.
 - Add a possibility to stop the program execution from the cpu and the instructions and continue execution later from the same state.
 - Move instructions to the framework side if they are general enough.
 - Create more general instructions which can be used by InstructionFactories.
+- Refactor all the solvers which need the cpu class.

+## Completed refactoring tasks

+- Change the registers to Longs.
+- Add a constructor to start with an unknown set of registers.
+Change the register getters and setters to add a register and set it to zero, if it hasn't been encountered yet.

 ## Refactoring instructions